 We’re all searching for somewhere domestic to go this summer, preferably by car.
 So over the next month, TravelCoterie will be highlighting unconventional but vehicle-accessible sites connected to the Black experience in America.
 Yosemite Park Ranger Shelton Johnson notes in numerous interviews with TravelCoterie that while African-Americans don’t flock to our National Parks, they should certainly consider it because the NPS and African-American community have a unique history.

-From the Buffalo Soldiers building some of the first hiking trails in Yosemite to a charismatic Black fisherman’s donation of lucrative land to Miami’s Biscayne National Park, brave and generous African-Americans have made preserving nature for future generations like today’s a priority.
-There’s even evidence of this in professional obstructionist Mitch McConnell’s Kentucky, of all places.
+From the Buffalo Soldiers building some of the first hiking trails in Yosemite to a charismatic Black fisherman’s donation of lucrative land to Miami’s Biscayne National Park, brave and generous African-Americans have made preserving nature for future generations a priority.

 The Legend Of Stephen Bishop

 The first and arguably most important guide to ever explore Kentucky’s Mammoth Caves was Stephen Bishop.
-Bishop had a remarkable knack for caving paired with an acute memory that could recite cave chamber layouts to cartographers weeks after spelunking.
-He was well-respected in 1830s Kentucky, which was would likely be extremely bizarre for any slave.
-Bishop’s first experience caving at the site happened in 1838 after the man who enslaved him, Franklin Gorin, purchased the cavern.
+Bishop had a remarkable knack for caving paired with an acute memory.
+He could recite cave chamber layouts to cartographers weeks after spelunking.
+Bishop was well-respected in 1830s Kentucky, which must have felt perplexing to the still enslaved man.
+Bishop’s first experience caving at the site happened in 1838 after his owner, Franklin Gorin, purchased the cavern.

 Gorin wrote of Bishop after his death: